Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Lower deviations with respect to global parameters

-{\it Proof.} First, note that Lemma \ref{lem:ou-2} yields Next, we employ Corollary \ref{cor:bd-s-R} to link $s(t)$ with $\beta(t)$.
+{\it Proof.} To ease the notation we set $\beta(t)=\beta(P_tf)$ and $\beta=\beta(f)$.
+First, note that Lemma \ref{lem:ou-2} yields Next, we employ Corollary \ref{cor:bd-s-R} to link $s(t)$ with $\beta(t)$.
 To this end, it suffices to bound from below the parameter $R(t)=R(P_tf)$.
 Indeed; we have where we have also used Lemma \ref{lem:ou-1} and the Poincar\'{e} inequality \eqref{eq:Poin}.
 Whence, we obtain

 Inserting \eqref{eq:key-1} into \eqref{eq:key-2} we obtain Integrating the above in $[0,t]$ we find It follows that

 Plug the latter in \eqref{eq:key-1} we arrive at